Pauan/blender-rigid-body-bones/README.md

 5. Click the `Rigid Body` checkbox.

-6. Now you can change the settings as much as you want.

    By default the hitbox will move with the bone.

    If you instead want the hitbox to cause the bone to move, change the `Type` to `Active`.
 You will probably want to change the `Limits` as well.

-   You can also enable `Springs` to make the bones bouncy.
+   You can also enable `Springs` to make the bone bouncy.

    All of the rigid body options are available, the less commonly used options are in `Advanced`.